rickosborne/cascades/md/01-0-1-cruising-altitude.md

 I'd have to card him if he ordered alcohol, even with the free drink offer.

 "I mean, um, what's the movie tonight?"
-He added a hasty "ma'am?" at the end that made me think he was straight out of an Indiana corn field.

 "Sorry, but we won't be offering a film tonight.
 We don't usually offer them on our overnight flights, so the bright screens won't keep anyone up."
 I also knew a third of HDA's 707 fleet had busted projection equipment, and fewer in-flight movies meant less money paid out in royalties.

-His face dropped, and his eyes did the face-chest-floor skip again.
+His face dropped, and his eyes did the face-nameplate-floor skip again.
 He mumbled an awkward "thanks" before turning around and walking back toward his seat.
 But he only got a few steps before he stopped and his shoulders slumped.
 He turned around and stepped back to me.

-"Lily?"
+"Alex?"

 My name.
 Here comes the special request.